AledPeart/cardiff_skateboard_club/README.md

 * View all saved items in within tgheir dashboard.

 ### Messages
-* Django's message framework used in conjunction with Bootstarp toasts to provide confirmation messages to user actions.
+* Django's message framework used in conjunction with Bootstrap toasts to provide confirmation messages to user actions.
 * Info, Success, Warning and Error tags have been utilised to give the user consistent feedback.

 ### Defensive Programming